bookiza/bookiza.old.docs/_posts/2018-07-26-registration.md

 ---
 layout: post
 title:  "Registration"
-date:   2018-07-26 17:16:51 -0400
+date:   2018-08-1 9:30:00 -0000
 categories: bookiza new client registration
 ---

+Bookiza must be registered to be able to publish books online.

+Please sign up on [Bubblin](https://bubblin.io/)—a Superbook hosting substrate for writers, comics makers and magazine publishers and grab your `api_token` along with Bubblin credentials.
+Supply the credentials when prompted to:

 ```
 $ bookiza register      # Shortcut: $ b z  ## See $ b -h

 ```

-Bookiza must be registered to be able to publish books online.

-It comes pre-integrated with Bubblin's POST & PATCH API so that you can easily deploy your books online with just one command: `$ bookiza publish`.
+Bookiza comes pre-integrated with Bubblin's POST & PATCH API so that you can easily deploy and update your books online.
+Issue just one command: `$ bookiza publish` and the latest edition of your book is PATCHed live.
+Use your credentials from Bubblin to register Bookiza client and you're all set.

-Learn more & sign up on [Bubblin](https://bubbl.in/about) -- a free hosting and rendering platform for superbooks -- to get your `api_key` & bubblin credentials.

-Use your credentials from Bubblin to register bookiza client.
-You're all set.

-## Manual registration
+## Registering manually

 ```
 $ touch .bookizarc      // At the root
 $ vi .bookizarc         // Copy & paste the following JSON:

 {
-  "token": "",
+  "token": "",          // <---- Provide your Bubblin api_token token here.
   "username": "",
   "email": "",